Skip to content

 Use the correct local environment

-This can be done in multiple ways such as:
+This can be done in different ways, such as:

 • Running a virtual machine with this OS